Final report from family justice review released

 Part Four contains recommendations on monitoring and development.
 The Panel highlights there here has been no comprehensive monitoring of the impact of the 2014 reforms and available data is not adequate to compare and evaluate developments.
 This part addresses financial pressures, technology in the Family Court, the Family Court Rules, Care of Children Act forms and recommendations on monitoring and development.

 The Appendices include a prioritisation of the recommendations and estimated costs to implement the recommendations.

 An executive summary is available in Te Reo, an easy read version and a video with sign language.
-The Panel also released a research report commissioned from UMR Research, which summarises qualitative interviews conducted by UMR with children, Māori and Pasifika parents and whānau, and disabled parents.
+The Panel also released a research report commissioned from UMR Research, A qualitative study on behalf of the Independent Panel examining the 2014 family justice system reforms, which summarises interviews conducted with children, Māori and Pasifika parents and whānau, and disabled parents.

 In releasing the report, Justice Minister Andrew Little said:

 “These changes were meant to make things easier for families at a difficult time, but they have had the opposite effect.
 Cases are taking longer to resolve and many family members involved in the court processes say they are not well-supported.
 I am also keen to give close consideration to the recommendations about the need for more culturally sensitive approaches."

 Andrew Little said he had tasked officials with developing a workable programme for change, and expected to receive advice from them by the end of the year.

 The Justice Minister set up the independent to review the 2014 Family Court reforms in August 2018.
 The Panel ran two rounds of public consultation.
 The terms of reference, consultation documents, public submissions and consultation summary reports are available on the Ministry of Justice Family Court Rewrite webpage.